pkiraly/pkiraly.github.io/_posts/2025-11-28-index-translationum.md

 </td>
 ```

-IT records comes with the following vocabulary:
+The IT records come with the following vocabulary:

 * place: publication place
 * publisher: publisher